MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 ---
 title: Intune-based deployment for Microsoft Defender for Endpoint on Mac
-description: Install Microsoft Defender for Endpoint on Mac, using Microsoft Intune. ms.service: defender-endpoint ms.author: siosulli
+description: Install Microsoft Defender for Endpoint on Mac by using Microsoft Intune. ms.service: defender-endpoint ms.author: siosulli
 author: siosulli